SmackdabDevOps/inventory_manual/website/docs/education/allocations-and-serial-handling.md

 But allocations become even more powerful when you add serial number tracking.
 Now you're not just promising "a control module"—you're promising "control module SN-2025-5001," and you can track that exact unit from reservation through delivery.
 Every step is documented, every movement is traceable, and every promise is kept.

+### Quick Confidence Check

+<LearningQuiz
+  question="Which allocation state means the inventory is reserved but still physically on your shelf?"
+  :options="[&quot;Allocated&quot;, &quot;Open&quot;, &quot;In Transit&quot;]"
+  :answer-index="0"
+  :explanations="[&quot;Allocated marks the promise and reduces available to sell.&quot;, &quot;Open means nothing has been secured yet.&quot;, &quot;In Transit indicates the item already left the facility.&quot;]"
+/>

 ---

 ## Understanding the Allocation Lifecycle